luoyily/MoeTTS/README.md

 # MoeTTS
 Speech synthesis model repo for galgame characters based on Tacotron2 , Hifigan and VITS.
 The repo is also used to publish precompiled GUI.

+**Notice ：**This project is only for AI study and hobby, because of the like of the characters to develop this project, no malicious purpose.
+If there is infringement, please submit issues, we will immediately remove the associated model.

 [简体中文](README.md)   [English](README_en.md)

 ## About